Why this course?

-The aim of this class is to discuss the different ways in which firms can raise funds, internally and externally, and the role of capital markets in determining the terms on which funding will be available, the costs and risks of difference sources of financing, and the role of taxation.
+In this class, you'll discuss the different ways in which firm's can raise funds, internally and externally, and the role of capital markets in determining the terms on which funding will be available, the costs and risks of difference sources of financing, and the role of taxation.

-The aims of this class are to provide a strong grounding in derivatives that may be used to manage the financial risks faced by individuals, financial institutions and business corporations.
-The class places an emphasis on corporate treasury management and the role of derivatives in managing treasury risk.
+The aim of this class are to provide a strong grounding in derivatives that may be used to manage the financial risks faced by individuals, financial institutions and business corporations.
+It places an emphasis on corporate treasury management and the role of derivatives in managing treasury risk.

 The aims of this class are to develop an appreciation of the investment characteristics of different types of securities, particularly bonds and shares, and to develop an understanding of how such securities are valued.
 This class will build on the analysis developed in the first semester class, Principles of Finance.
 It will consider the determination of interest rates, the valuation of bonds, the management of bond portfolios, and the valuation of equities.